qooxdoo/qooxdoo/docs/development/howto/memory_management.md

 v6 because it is a "breaking change"; for most applications however, you simply get free memory management, but you should read this page first to understand what the changes are and how they might affect your application.
-You can disable this feature by specifying the "qx.automaticMemoryManagement" as "false" in your application's config.json
+You can disable this feature by specifying the `qx.automaticMemoryManagement` as "false" in your application's config.json

 Generally, Qooxdoo's runtime will take care of most of the issues around object